dart-lang/site-www/src/content/language/macros.md

 - [**The `JsonCodable` macro**](#the-jsoncodable-macro):
-A ready-made macro you can try out today (behind an experiment flag) that offers a seamless solution to the common issue of tedious JSON serialization in Dart.
+A ready-made macro you can try out today (behind an experiment flag) that offers a seamless solution to the common issue of tedious JSON serialization and deserialization in Dart.

 - [**The macros feature in general**](#the-macros-language-feature):
 Why we're adding macros to Dart, motivating use cases,